zentrocdot/ComfyUI_Circle_Detection/README.md

 For showing data one can use following node

+* Add Node > 🧬 Circle Detection Nodes > 📄 Show Data
+For the input of data one can use following node

-* Add Node > 🧬 Circle Detection Nodes > 🗃 Circle Detection
+* Add Node > 🧬 Circle Detection Nodes > ✏️ Input Data

 <p align="justify">The first node is the node for the circle detection.
 The second node is for viewing data from the circle detection node.</p>